-ISPs can still regulate content, but if it comes down to a money issue than it is very likely that these providers will be able to buy their way in.
+ISPs can still regulate content, but if it comes down to a money issue then it is very likely that these providers will be able to buy their way in.

 “In the very near future, technological advances like self-driving cars, remote surgery and augmented reality will demand even greater performance from the internet.
 Without predictable rules for how the internet works, it will be difficult to meet the demands of these new technological advances.”

-Essentially, the same way that these ISPs can block growth depending on their preferences, they can also open the doors for others to thrive.
+Essentially, the same way these ISPs can block growth depending on their preferences, they can also open the doors for others to thrive.

-Now that you understand the pros and cons of net neutrality and what these regulations, and the repealing of them, mean for your business, it’s important to understand who is taking which side.
+Now that you understand the pros and cons of net neutrality and what these regulations, and the repealing of them, it’s important to understand who is taking which side.

 This is because they believe that the government should intervene in as little ways as possible with everyday functions.
 And as the internet has become something of daily use, they feel that is it up to businesses and states to decide what and how people use the internet.

 There are obviously, of course, the ISPs who want to see deregulation.
 This puts the ball in their court and lets them decide what content gets dispersed, who gets to see it and for how much.
 This would make the internet a business, and the highest bidder would win.

-Similarly, web-based businesses who have a large stake in online content would benefit because it would give them a heads up and a foot in the door.
+Similarly, web development and software development businesses that have a large stake in online content would benefit because it would give them a heads up and a foot in the door.

-Those in favor of net neutrality regulations — those against repealing these protections — are those brands that deal with high-bandwidth content — think Netflix and Hulu who require a lot to keep their sites up and running at maximum efficiency.
+Those in favor of net neutrality regulations — those against repealing these protections — are those brands that deal with high-bandwidth content — think Netflix and Hulu which require a lot to keep their sites up and running at maximum efficiency.

-Big government people are also in favor of this because they think the government should be involved more closely with the everyday goings on of the American people.
+Big government people are also in favor of this because they think the government should be involved more closely with the everyday goings-on of the American people.

 They don’t want the content they have access to, to shrink or become increasingly biased.
-They don’t want to lose access to services, and they certainly don’t want to pay more for the ones that they love.
+They don’t want to lose access to services and they certainly don’t want to pay more for the ones that they love.